adamaltmejd/education-choice-pap/3_Behavioral_Spill_Overs_from_Sibling_Choice.md

 To test our hypotheses on this disaggregated model is somewhat complicated.
 An F-test should be significant, as we believe the full model does have explanatory power.
 We can also rank all choices by quality and should then see a more positive effect for better alternatives.
 However since the supplementary analysis should be seen mostly as exploratory, we will refine this analysis after we have received the data.

-One problem with this disaggregated model is that without collapsing choices the number of treatment margins is very large (one for each combination of choices).
-To get around this we will follow @Kirkeboen2016_field_study and pool choices by field of study and institution separately.
-But we will also use machine learning techniques to identify the most important heterogenous causal effects of the full model, and then hopefully be able to test these on the larger data set that will become available at a later stage.

 If selection varies systematically not only by what choice the applicant is admitted to but also by what their less preferred choice is (as @Kirkeboen2016_field_study argues it does when looking at financial returns) we should estimate the second stage and the set of first stage equations separately for each such next best choice $k$, adding fixed effects also for next-best fields (see their paper for more details on this specification).
 While it does not seem likely that this preference margin is as important when explaining sibling responses we will include the specification as well.

-To check robustness further we will also test different definitions of the outcome variables and endogeneous variables, and vary the bandwith around the admission cutoff for the regression discontinuity approach.
-But since we have yet to explore the data, it is not clear how to exactly specificy these supplementary tests.
+To check robustness further we will also test different definitions of the outcome variables and endogeneous variables, and vary the bandwidth around the admission cutoff for the regression discontinuity approach.
+But since we have yet to explore the data, it is not clear how to exactly specify these supplementary tests.
 There will probably be many aspects of the data set that could create confounders, and we will want to study if these affect our results.
 Any such supplementary analysis will be important, but should be seen as exploratory rather than as evidence for or against our hypotheses.

 # Variable Definitions